 You also might also be wondering “Where is the Best Place to Register for Twins?” or “When to Start a Baby Registry for Twins?”
 The short answer is Amazon, Target, Babylist, and/or BuyBuyBaby about 2-3 weeks before you send out your baby shower invitations, but the long answer is a bit more complicated and as soon as I’m done with this post, I’ll share all of my tips and tricks on the best places to register and when to start your baby registry over on my Best Baby Registry Tips for Twins blog post (coming soon).

 You can see our Twins’ Colorful Nursery here.
-It’s not styled for the photos like some blogs do (try to find a diaper pail in any styled nursery photos, I dare you), but instead it’s set up exactly how I use it (with the exception of the pillows/stuffed animals in the cribs which obviously I took out once the babies started sleeping in their cribs because we follow safe sleep guidelines).
-A year later, very few things have changed in there except for the following: some baby proofing, I’ll be putting standing legs on the rocking chair, and there’s now a few more baskets to corral all the toys.
+It’s not styled for the photos like some blogs do (try to find a diaper pail in any styled nursery photos, I dare you), but instead, it’s set up exactly how I use it (with the exception of the pillows/stuffed animals in the cribs which obviously I took out once the babies started sleeping in their cribs because we follow safe sleep guidelines).
+A year later, very few things have changed in there except for the following: some baby proofing, I’ll be putting standing legs on the rocking chair, and there are now a few more baskets to corral all the toys.

 - 2 Cribs // With two cribs, I just went with the IKEA Gulliver cribs.
 Simple, easy, and affordable at only $99 each.

 - 6-8 Crib Sheets // I LOVE these sheets from Anthro, and then these are my extras.
 I put three sets of sheets on at a time.
-There’s the base waterproof mattress protector that zips around the crib mattress and fully encases the mattress, then I top it with an additional fitted mattress protector, then a sheet, then a fitted mattress protector, then a sheet, another fitted mattress protector, and then the last sheet.
+There’s the base waterproof mattress protector that zips around the crib mattress and fully encases the mattress, then I top it with another fitted mattress protector, then a sheet, then a fitted mattress protector, then a sheet, another fitted mattress protector, and then the last sheet.
 If there is an accident (vomit or diaper leak – we’ve had both), I simply take off the soiled sheet and the fitted mattress protector below it and the bed is all ready for the baby.
 I don’t have to “change the sheets” unless I’m down to my bottom one.
 Also, it makes it so much easier to change the sheets each week – I simply take off the top two layers (the sheet and the fitted mattress protector) and it’s ready to go until I’m down to my last one, then I start all over again.
 I have 8 sheets total because I like to always keep a clean backup, but you could do this with 6 if you’re really good with timing your laundry and not letting it sit in the washing machine, but good luck because that all changes once you have twins.

 - 6 Fitted Mattress Protectors // See above.